EmilDohne/compressed-image/README.md

 ## Features

-- Storing images as losslessly compressed buffers
+- Storing images as compressed buffers
+- Support for multiple compressions algorithms such as `lz4`, `zstd`, `blosclz` etc.
-- Reading files from disk with low memory usage
+- Reading files from disk in compressed chunks for low memory usage
-- Modification without having to decompress the entire image
+- Random access decompression without having to decompress the entire image
 - Lazy image/channel representations with extremely low memory footprints
+- Cross-platform support
+- Interoperability with NumPy

+## When should you use this?

+This library is for you if you want to optimize memory usage in your application and still work efficiently with image data.
+It's especially useful when:

+- You need to keep many images in memory at once but don't want to pay the full memory cost.
+- You're working with high-resolution images or large datasets and want to avoid I/O bottlenecks.
+- You want fast, random access to image chunks without having to decompress the entire image up front.
+- You're building tools, pipelines, or applications that process images frequently but can't afford the memory footprint of uncompressed data.
+- You're using Python or C++ and want seamless, cross-language support without changing your workflow too much.

+If you're hitting memory limits or just want a smarter way to handle images in-memory without sacrificing speed, `compressed-image` was built for that.

 ## Performance

-The ``compressed-image`` library is aimed at high performance computing allowing you to store many images in-memory simultaneously while not having to pay the associated memory cost.
+The `compressed-image` library is aimed at high performance computing allowing you to store many images in-memory simultaneously while not having to pay the associated memory cost.
 It performs equal or faster during image reads with significantly lower memory usage